 Do you love horses, but you aren’t ready to adopt?
 You may be able to volunteer!

-At this time, the majority of the horses belonging to the West Virginia Horse Network are living at our main barn in Tornado, WV.
+At this time, a few of the horses belonging to the West Virginia Horse Network are living at our main barn in Dunbar, WV.
 The rest are housed in private foster facilities.
 Volunteers are carefully screened to determine their capability and horse experience.
 If you have horse experience and are interested in helping out you can contact us at email@example.com and we can let you know what type of help we are currently in need of.
 You must be willing to attend an orientation and sign the handling riding release form.

 If you don’t feel like you are ready to work directly with the horses, but would still like to help out, we host several fundraisers throughout the year and can always use help at these events.